Mike Wahle: Seattle Seahawks

 On February 14, 2008, Wahle signed a five-year contract with the Seattle Seahawks.
 He started 10 games for the Seahawks in 2008 before being placed on injured reserve with a shoulder injury on December 5.
 The team signed offensive lineman Steve McKinney to take his place on the roster.

-Wahle was released after a failed physical on July 31, 2009 and subsequently retired.
+Wahle was released after a failed physical on July 31, 2009, and subsequently retired.

 Family

 Wahle and his wife, Trina, have two children; daughter Teagan and son Maddox.
-He currently lives in San Diego, California.
+He now resides in San Diego, California.